 In this respect, success in our eyes depends on our happiness and our ability to continuously move towards our goals.
 As always it goes back to our vision of developing one of the worlds leading design brands.
 Now that’s not something that’s going to happen overnight.
 It means that as a company we’re in a constant state of evolution, morphing and developing, ebbing and flowing, continuously growing and trying new things in terms of promotion and product development, people, planning.

-I read recently that in the 6th century the Roman philosopher Boethius wrote;
+In the 6th century the Roman philosopher Boethius wrote:

 Try and try again, accept change, try new things, this has always been a big part of our philosophy.
 We’ve always liked the analogy of the Green Man.
 Standing at the level crossing do you wait for the system, the green man to tell you what to do?
 Or do you look left, look right and assess the risk for yourself, take control and step out into the throng?

-Balancing this risk is exciting because people have always said it can’t be done - “You’ll never compete in such an established industry”, but what more of a challenge would anyone ever need?
+Balancing this risk is exciting because people have always said it can’t be done.
+“You’ll never compete in such an established industry”.
+What more of a challenge would anyone ever need?
 We can compete and we do win business and as we keep growing the business we’re winning is becoming more and more significant too, which inherently means that someone else is missing out.
-Now I don’t say that in a callous way, I just mean that the traditional routine of promoting yourself in a set way, being part of the system and following the leaders doesn’t necessarily guarantee reward anymore.
+Now this isn't said in a callous way, it's just that the traditional routine of promoting yourself in a set way, being part of the system and following the leaders doesn’t necessarily guarantee reward anymore.
 It’s certainly not our style.
 It’s time for a shift change.

 Yes we’re inspired by great companies but we’re not trying to imitate what others have achieved.
-That approach just won’t stand up to the future, to whatever trend or technological development is round the corner.
+That approach just won’t stand up to the future, to whatever trend, threat, or technological development is round the corner.

 We like to think that one of our key motivators relates to inclusion, be it creatively, or collaboratively.
 This concept is one of the reasons why we began and one of the main reasons why we continue.
 To be inclusive is to accept change and to embrace evolution and it is this inherent mutability that inspires us to keep going.